zlhuang08/Identity_Preserving_NST/README.md

 ## 🙏 Acknowledgments

-- CS230 course staff for guidance and support
+- CS230 course staff for guidance and support throughout the project
-- PyTorch and facenet-pytorch developers
+- PyTorch and facenet-pytorch developers for excellent deep learning frameworks
-- ThisPersonDoesNotExist.com for ethical synthetic face data
+- ThisPersonDoesNotExist.com (StyleGAN) for ethical synthetic face data
+- Wikimedia Commons for public domain artwork
+- Stanford University for providing computational resources (NVIDIA A6000 GPUs)

 ---

-**Last Updated:** October 29, 2025
+**Last Updated:** November 30, 2025
-**Status:** Complete and ready for submission **Project Structure:** Cleaned and organized (deprecated files archived)
+**Status:** Project complete and ready for final submission
+**Repository:** Clean, organized, and fully documented